-Required You will be required to purchase appropriate repertoire and instrument supplies.
-Water bottle, Materials: pencil, and music to each lesson.
+Required You will be required to purchase appropriate repertoire.
+Water bottle, pencil, and music to Materials: each lesson.

 Additional You should be prepared to pay for an accompanist as necessary.

 Costs:

-More than 20% absenteeism (6 lessons) may constitute a failure except for medical or extenuating circumstances in which case a doctor's letter may be required.
-It is expected that students will attend all lessons.
+Attendance: More than 20% absenteeism (12 lessons) may constitute a failure except for medical or extenuating circumstances in which case a doctor's letter may be required.
+It is expected that students will attend all lessons, master classes, and ensemble rehearsals.
 If a student cannot attend a class due to medical reasons or other extreme circumstances, it is necessary to give the instructor advance notice.
 If you do not inform the instructor in advance, you will not be able to make the lesson up.

-You are expected to attend all student and faculty performances each semester.

-For the purpose of promoting the achievements of Grande Prairie Regional College and the success of students, staff, faculty and the College community, each student should be prepared to grant the college the right to use: his/her name, his/her projects (scores, digital files, artwork, recordings, videos, etc.) his/her statements, photos and/or testimonials.
+You are expected to attend all student and faculty performances each term.
+Release: Reviewed: For the purpose of promoting the achievements of Grande Prairie Regional College and the success of students, staff, faculty and the College community, each student should be prepared to grant the college the right to use: his/her name, his/her projects (scores, digital files, artwork, recordings, videos, etc.) his/her statements, photos and/or testimonials.
+August, 2009